Lannnnnnn/Programmming-Challenge/README.md

 For the 10 news from https://www.aljazeera.com/where/mozambique/, all the articles' texts are majorly composed of neutral words.
 And 6 of 10 articles have higher propotion of negative words compared with positive words.
 Indeed, these latest articles mostly reports the diasteral weather and bad news, which matches with the sentiment analysis results.

 ## Notes
-The `requirements.txt` file should list all Python libraries that  depend on, and they will be installed using:
+The `requirements.txt` file should list all Python libraries that depend on.
+The necessary libraries are
+- requests
+- BeautifulSoup4
+- NLTK
+- tqdm